 How to Prepare the Room for Painting

-You are no doubt excited for the painting, but it’s important to know how to prepare the room beforehand, so you don’t have to deal with additional work afterward.
+You are no doubt excited for the painting, but it’s important to know how to prepare the room beforehand, so you don’t have to deal with additional work afterwards.

 - Clear the furniture.
 Remove the furniture that blocks any part of the wall, be it tables, chairs, sofas, decorations, light and outlet covers.

-- Move the rest to the center of the room.
+- Move the rest to the centre of the room.
 The rest of the furniture should be out of the way too, but there’s no need to take it out of the room altogether.
-Just move it to the center of the room where it won’t be a bother.
+Just move it to the centre of the room where it won’t be a bother.

 - Use a plastic cover.
 Paint has a bad habit of getting just about anywhere, so the better you cover your furniture, the less annoyed you’ll be after the job is done.

 - Cover the floor.
 It’s very possible for the pain to drip on the floor, and if you won’t want to spend the rest of the day cleaning paint from hardwood, or laminate, you should cover the floor.

 - Clean the walls.
 If the wallpaper has any dirt or residue, it should be cleaned.
 A dry rag might be enough, but if you wish, you can also dip in a solution of dish soap and water.
 However, bear in mind, you’ll have to wait for the wallpaper to dry before painting.

 - Tape off adjacent surfaces.
 In order to avoid paint smears over door frames, window frames and the like, use a good quality tape to cover them.